Who is this course for?

 How long is this course?

-One academic year commencing September 2018 and completing June 2019.
+One academic year commencing September 2021 and ending June 2022.

 What will I study on this course?